rgknp/AIDayLabs/lab04.3-consuming_a_scoring_service/0_README.md

 **Call the web service using curl**

-Obtain the curl command from ```az ml service usage realtime -i <service name>``` and replace &lt;key&gt; with PrimaryKey / SecondaryKey.
+Obtain the curl command from ```az ml service usage realtime -i <SERVICE_NAME>``` and replace &lt;key&gt; with PrimaryKey / SecondaryKey.

 **Call the web service using Python**

-Use Python to send a request to your real-time web service.
+Use Python to send a request to the real-time web service.

 1. Copy the following code sample to a new Python file.
 2. Update the data, url, and api_key parameters.
 For local web services, remove the 'Authorization' header.